 Did you know that people with diabetes are 20 times more likely to get eye diseases than those without it?
 There are three major eye conditions that diabetics are at risk for developing: cataracts, glaucoma, and diabetic retinopathy.
 To prevent these sight-threatening diseases, it's important to control your blood sugar level and have your eyes checked at least once a year by an eye doctor.

 Diabetes is a disease that is associated with high blood glucose levels.
 Insulin, a hormone produced by the pancreas, helps our cells get energy from the sugars we eat.
 Diabetes develops when the body doesn't produce or respond to insulin effectively, leaving too much sugar in the blood stream instead.
 Over time, diabetes can lead to potentially irreversible ocular damage and poor eyesight.
 However, by taking care of your blood sugar levels and your eyes, you can prevent vision loss.

 Annual eye exams are recommended for everyone, but routine screenings are even more important for diabetics.
 Eye doctors may send diabetic eye health reports to a patient’s primary care physician or internist to adjust medication as needed to prevent complications.

 Blurred vision or fluctuating eyesight clarity is often one of the first noticeable signs that diabetes has begun to affect your eyes.
 Sometimes, fluid leaking into the eye causes the lens to swell and change shape.
 This, in turn, makes it difficult for the eyes to focus, resulting in fuzzy vision.
 Such symptoms can indicate that an eye disease is developing, or may simply be due to imbalanced blood sugar levels which can be rectified by getting your blood sugar back to healthy levels.

-If you start to notice blurry vision, make an appointment with Dr. Vince Panzica as soon as possible.
+If you start to notice blurry vision, make an appointment with Dr. Michelle McKenzie as soon as possible.